Australian Taxation Office Executive and Leadership Team

 Elisha Toey - Executive Advisor To Chief Financial Officer

-Elisha Toey, the Executive Advisor To Chief Financial Officer at Australian Taxation Office, provides critical strategic counsel on fiscal management and financial policy.
-Toey supports the Chief Financial Officer in overseeing the financial integrity of the nation's tax, excise, and superannuation systems.
-This advisory role involves analyzing financial data, assessing policy impacts, and contributing to the strategic planning that underpins the funding of essential government services.
-By offering expert insights, Elisha Toey aids in ensuring the effective administration of tax legislation and the implementation of fiscal policy.
-The Executive Advisor's contribution is vital for maintaining the financial health and operational effectiveness of the Australian Taxation Office nationwide.
+Elisha Toey, the Executive Advisor To Chief Financial Officer at Australian Taxation Office, provides critical strategic counsel on financial operations and fiscal policy.
+Toey supports the Chief Financial Officer in managing the agency's financial resources and ensuring compliance with national tax and superannuation legislation.
+This advisory role involves analyzing financial data, assessing the impact of tax policy changes, and contributing to the effective administration of Australia's revenue systems.
+By offering expert insights, Elisha Toey aids in optimizing financial planning and resource allocation across the organization.
+The Executive Advisor's focus is on enhancing the financial stewardship of the agency, ensuring that tax revenue collection and superannuation regulation are managed with the highest degree of fiscal responsibility.
+Toey's guidance supports the ATO's mission to fund essential services through sound financial management.

 Jacqueline Curtis - Chief Operating Officer